braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/keywords/keyword_handling.md

 #### Canvas

-![Action-based Canvas step with the trigger Send inbound SMS to subscription group "Marketing Message Service A" within keyword category "Other" where the message body matches the regular expression "caret symbol skip."][14]{: style="max-width:80%;"}
+![Action-based Canvas step with the trigger Send inbound SMS to subscription group "Messaging Service" within keyword category "Other" where the message body matches the regular expression "caret symbol skip."][14]{: style="max-width:90%;"}

 #### Campaign

-![Action-based campaign with the trigger Send inbound SMS to subscription group "Marketing Message Service A" within keyword category "Other" where the message body is "Keyword1" or is "Keyword2" or is not "Keyword A".][15]{: style="max-width:80%;"}
+![Action-based campaign with the trigger Send inbound SMS to subscription group "Marketing Message Service A" within keyword category "Other" where the message body is "Keyword1" or is "Keyword2" or is not "Keyword A".][15]{: style="max-width:90%;"}

 ### Dealing with unknown keywords